theopn/theovim/src/theovim-help-doc.md

 - `:call mkpd#util#install()` to install binary necessary for the markdown preview
 - `:MarkdownPreviewToggle`: Opens the compiled markdown file in the native browser

+## Others

+- `:Weather <optional-city>   : Prints out the pop-up weather report.
+Optional city argument (separate spaces by underscore e.g. Weather new_york) can be supplied